asu-iris/course_robotics/lec2-dof/configuration.md

 space
 ```

 Example: consider a coin in 3D space in
 {numref}`corn`, the
 coordinates for the three points $A, B$, and $C$ are given by
 $\left(x_{A}, y_{A}, z_{A}\right),\left(x_{B}, y_{B}, z_{B}\right)$, and
 $\left(x_{C}, y_{C}, z_{C}\right)$, respectively.
-Point $A$ can be
-placed freely (three degrees of freedom).
-The location of point $B$ is
-subject to the constraint $d(A, B)=d_{A B}$, meaning it must lie on the
-sphere of radius $d_{A B}$ centered at $A$.
-Thus we have $3-1=2$
-freedoms to specify, which can be expressed as the latitude and
-longitude for the point on the sphere.
-Finally, the location of point
-$C$ must lie at the intersection of spheres centered at $A$ and $B$ of
-radius $d_{A C}$ and $d_{B C}$, respectively.
-In the general case the
-intersection of two spheres is a circle, and the location of point $C$
-can be described by an angle that parametrizes this circle.
-Point $C$
-therefore adds $3-2=1$ freedom.
-Once the position of point $C$ is
-chosen, the coin is fixed in space.
-In summary, a rigid body in
-three-dimensional space has six freedoms, which can be described by the
-three coordinates parametrizing point $A$, the two angles parametrizing
-point $B$, and one angle parametrizing point $C$, provided $A, B$, and
-$C$ are noncollinear.
+Each point has 3 dof, and therefore total dof are 9.
+However, consider the rigid body assumption, meaning that distance between any two points are fixed.
+This introduces 3 constraints.
+Therefore, a rigid body moving in 3D space has 9-3=6 dof.

--   A rigid body moving in 3-dimensional space has 6 degrees of freedom.
+- A rigid body moving in 3-dimensional space has $m=6$ dof.

--   A rigid body moving in a 2-dimensional plane has 3 degrees of freedom.
+- A rigid body moving in a 2-dimensional plane has $m=3$ dof.

 ## DOF of Different Joint Types